egurtzegi/academic/content/projects/MADPAB.md

 3. Egurtzegi, A. 2021.
 Final obstruent voicing in Lakota: Phonetic evidence and phonological implications.
 Séminaires de Recherches en Phonétique et Phonologie (U. Sorbonne Nouvelle, Paris, France).
 4. Elordieta, G. & A. Egurtzegi.
 2021.
 “Lexical and non-lexical tones in Northern Bizkaian Basque”.
 UD Workshop on Basque Linguistics (University of Deusto, Spain).
 5. Elordieta, G. & A. Egurtzegi.
 2022.
 “Lexical and non-lexical tones in Basque revisited”.
 OCP-19 (University of Deusto, Spain).
-6. Elordieta, G. & A. Egurtzegi.
+6. Zuloaga,E. & D. Krajewska.
 2022.
+“Sociohistorical explanations for sibilant mergers in Basque”, 11th Historical Sociolinguistics Network Conference (University of Murcia, Spain).
+7. Elordieta, G. & A. Egurtzegi.
+2022.
 “A new proposal for the tonal representation of phonological phrases in Northern Bizkaian Basque”.
-31st Colloquium of Generative Grammar (University of the Balearic Islands).
+31st Colloquium of Generative Grammar (University of the Balearic Islands, Spain).
-7. Egurtzegi , A., J. Cronenberg, M. Gubian, J. Harrington & H. Ruch.
+8. Egurtzegi , A., J. Cronenberg, M. Gubian, J. Harrington & H. Ruch.
 2022.
 “From post-lexicality to phonologization: Andalusian /s/-aspiration at the word boundary”.
 LabPhon18 (held online due to COVID-19).
-8. Egurtzegi , A., J. Cronenberg, M. Gubian, J. Harrington & H. Ruch.
+9. Egurtzegi , A., J. Cronenberg, M. Gubian, J. Harrington & H. Ruch.
 2022.
 “La aspiración de /s/ en andaluz: el largo camino de la post-lexicalidad a la lexicalización”.
 Congrès International de Linguistique et de Philologie Romanes 30 (University of La Laguna, Spain).
-9. Krajewska, D., E. Zuloaga & A. Egurtzegi.
+10. Krajewska, D., E. Zuloaga & A. Egurtzegi.
 2022.
 “A quantitative analysis of sibilant mergers in 18th-century Basque”.
 International Conference on Historical Linguistics 25 (University of Oxford, UK).
-10. Egurtzegi, A. & G. Elordieta.
+11. Egurtzegi, A. & G. Elordieta.
 2022.
 “A history of the Basque prosodic systems”.
 International Conference on Historical Linguistics 25 (University of Oxford, UK).

 --------------------------------------------------